X86 assembly language: Mnemonics and opcodes

-Each x86 assembly instruction is represented by a mnemonic which, often combined with one or more operands, translates to one or more bytes called an opcode; the NOP instruction translates to 0x90, for instance, and the HLT instruction translates to 0xF4.
-There are potential opcodes with no documented mnemonic which different processors may interpret differently, making a program using them behave inconsistently or even generate an exception on some processors.
-These opcodes often turn up in code writing competitions as a way to make the code smaller, faster, more elegant or just show off the author's prowess.
+Each instruction in the x86 assembly language is represented by a mnemonic which often combines with one or more operands to translate into one or more bytes known as an opcode.
+For example, the NOP instruction translates to the opcode 0x90, and the HLT instruction translates to 0xF4.
+There are potential opcodes without documented mnemonics, which different processors may interpret differently.
+Using such opcodes can cause a program to behave inconsistently or even generate exceptions on some processors.

 Syntax

-x86 assembly language has two main syntax branches: Intel syntax and AT&T syntax.
-Intel syntax is dominant in the DOS and Windows world, and AT&T syntax is dominant in the Unix world, since Unix was created at AT&T Bell Labs.

-Here is a summary of the main differences between Intel syntax and AT&T syntax:
+x86 assembly language has two primary syntax branches: Intel syntax and AT&T syntax.
+Intel syntax is dominant in the DOS and Windows environments, while AT&T syntax is dominant in Unix-like systems, as Unix was originally developed at AT&T Bell Labs.
+Below is a summary of the main differences between Intel syntax and AT&T syntax: